 Now, scheduling time solely for the purpose of hanging out seems impossible.

 This could be a sign your child is too busy and needs to cut back on some activities.

 Friendship is important (at least the right friends), and it is good to build that time in for kids.

 It doesn’t have to be structured.
 Simply give them time to play.

-7 – Your child is wanting more time with you or seems needy
+7 – Your child is wanting more time with you or seems needy.

-If your child is normally very independent or self-sufficient and all of a sudden appears to be needy or needing more of your time, there is a chance they are feeling overwhelmed or are too busy.
+If your child is normally very independent or self-sufficient and all of a sudden appears to be needy or need more of your time, there is a chance they are feeling overwhelmed or are too busy.

 Children need their parents, sure.

 However, if there is a change in behavior, chances are they need the most important people in their lives to help ground them from the chaos of their schedules!

 Some children start complaining of random pains or headaches when they are feeling too overwhelmed by their schedules or are generally too busy.